Kernix13/beginner-git-commands/INTERMEDIATE_GIT.md

 1. That takes you to the "_Pull requests_" tab where you can click the _Merge pull request_ button
 1. And finally, click _Confirm merge_ if you are done working on your branch, or you can continue to work and push changes from your branch.
 In that case, you do not want to merge and confirm.

+> NOTE: check the notes on this process under the section _GitHub pull request process_ as they provide more information.

 **Squash**:

 If you have multiple commits for that branch, select _Squash and merge_ option from the dropdown list under _Compare and merge_.

-**Code Comments**:
+Here is another reason to _squash your commits_:

+PR Merges fixes:

+- Squash your PR's - if something goes wrong then you can pull that commit out using `git revert commit_hash` - so squash will combine the commits into one and give a new commit hash
+- Click `Squash and merge` btn > click `Confirm squash and merge` then delete the branch
+- go back to the code view for the repo and you will see a new hash
+- if you have to use `git revert commit_hash` that will make a new commit which will undo the previous commit but the history of it will be there

+### Code Comments

+You can make comments on the code you pushed:

 1. Click on the _Files changed_ tab when on the PR for the push
 1. Click the `+` button that appears when you hover over the code
 1. Make a comment on a line of code.
-1. You can add a description for the comment and also click the "Resolve conversation" button.
+1. You can add a description for the comment and also click the "_Resolve conversation_" button.

 **Note**: A PR from your branch to the master branch is a request to have your code merged with the master branch.
 You can, and should (see below), delete your branch when your code/changes are merged.

-If you go back to your local project and switch to master, the changes won’t be there because they are only on GitHub and you need to pull them down to your local machine.
+If you go back to your local project and switch to master, the changes won’t be there because they are only on GitHub.
+Assuming your PR was merged with the master branch, you need to pull the changes down to your local machine.
 To pull changes from GitHub to your machine use:

 ```sh
 git pull